MarouaneAEF/VAE-paper-with-animation/README.md

 - Reconstructed images at regular intervals to show learning progress
 - Generated samples from random points in the latent space
 - Visualization of the latent space structure
+- An animation demonstrating the progressive improvement of reconstructions for educational purposes

 ## Files Organization